fbpx

 Description:

 Brake hardware generally refers to the supporting hardware for disc and drum brakes.
 Hardware related to disc brakes usually includes anti-rattle springs, pad-retaining springs, silencing shims, caliper pins, support keys, return springs, and retaining screws.
-Typical drum brake hardware includes return springs, hold-down springs, tension springs, and star wheel adjuster.
+Typical drum brake hardware includes return springs, hold-down springs, tension springs, and a star wheel adjuster.
 It’s important to note that the exact hardware configuration and names of the hardware vary considerably with different makes and models of cars.

 Purpose: